SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/sumo-logic-opentelemetry-vs-opentelemetry-upstream-relationship.md

 ## Breaking changes policy

-As the OpenTelemetry Collector is constanly changing they can be some breaking changes between releases, and we inherit them.
+As the OpenTelemetry Collector is constantly changing they can be some breaking changes between releases, and we inherit them.
 In addition we follow the same policy, so every minor update can contain breaking changes.
 Due to that every upgrade should be preceded with careful reading of release notes.